wise-bit/cssa-python-review-2021/README.md

-# cssa-python-review-2021
+# CSSA Python Review 2021

-CSSA Python Review 2021
+All resources associated with the CSSA Python Review Event 2021

+Targetted towards students taking ITI 1120 Introduction To Computing